alshdavid/BorrowScript/README.md

 Rust is a fantastic language but often you will hear engineers say that it's "too difficult" or that "I am not smart enough to learn Rust".

-It's my opinion that this perceived difficulty comes from the granularity of the data types, syntax format and not the concepts brought in by the borrow checker.
+It's my opinion that this perceived difficulty comes from the granularity of the data types, symbol overload, syntax format and not the concepts brought in by the borrow checker.

-While the borrow checker certainly has a learning curve, the use of simplified descriptive operators combined with the simplified control flow and opinionated built-in data types; the concept can be more readably described such that it is more accessible.
+While the borrow checker certainly has a learning curve, the use of simplified descriptive operators combined with a simplified control flow and opinionated built-in data types allows the concept to be more readably described hopefully empowering engineers who would have otherwise skipped Rust to engage with the concept and write some wicked fast software.

-Additionally, the high granularity of Rust's type system (e.g. the type signature for a callback) is appropriate for situations where any performance loss is unacceptable.
-When writing a web application (e.g. Reddit), those details are an unnecessary distraction and for a minimal performance cost the use of high level built in types allows for significant productivity and maintainability gains.

-TypeScript BC seeks to make the borrow checker concept accessible to engineers who would otherwise skip Rust due to its low level appearance and systems-level focus.
+That said, we are seeing Rust continue to push into higher level domains.
+Web applications and web servers are being written in Rust.
+While I think that's awesome, I think this demonstrates the desire for a language with the benefits of Rust but, at the cost of a little performance, is simplified such that someone coming from a higher level language can quickly become productive in it.

 ### GUI Applications